-Nestled along the mighty Colorado River beneath the vast blue skies and wild mountains of the West, Colorado River Ranch is a regenerative ranch focused on living in harmony with fertile lands and untamed animals; raising premium grass-fed Wagyu cattle; and improving planet health.
+Nestled along the Colorado River beneath the vast blue skies and wild mountains of the West, Colorado River Ranch is a ranch focused on living in harmony with fertile lands and untamed animals; raising premium grass-fed Wagyu cattle; and improving planet health.

 We are caretakers of the land, a ritual trusted to us from earth’s first generations.
 But as humans evolved so did our relationship with the land.
-Population, pollution, consumption, and modern-day farming techniques have impacted the health of our grasslands and has challenged long-term environment sustainability; these and other impacts can destabilize a variety of fragile ecosystems and wildlife habitats.
+Population, pollution, consumption, and modern-day agriculture techniques have impacted the health of our grasslands and has challenged long-term environment sustainability; these and other impacts can destabilize a variety of fragile ecosystems and wildlife habitats.

-Our natural habitat craves balance, and at Colorado River Ranch, we believe the revival of regenerative farming practices can help restore that balance.
+Our natural habitat craves balance, and at Colorado River Ranch, we believe the revival of regenerative agriculture practices can help restore that balance.
 When it comes to disrupting the soil, the bare minimum yields the best results for our planet.
 That’s why we abide by a no till drill policy which reduces compaction and soil erosion; increases organic matter and water infiltration; and improves overall soil structure.
 We practice vermicomposting, using worm castings as a natural, nutrient rich fertilizer to improve soil structure, provide beneficial bacteria and improve aeration.

 Our relationship with our animals runs deep, and treating livestock humanely is the foundation of Colorado River Ranch.
 The welfare of our cattle, horses, poultry and pork are held to rigorous standards that include ample space to roam and feed; access to clean water and air; expressing natural behaviors; and safe, healthy, productive feed.